 - Added warning when function cannot be found.

 Version 0.7.0 is available this month.
-See the Download Page for details.
+See the Download Page

 I haven’t been able to work on RapCAD for a few months as I have been busy with other activities.
 I have however been contacted by a few people who are still interested in the project.
 I have even had one person willing to help out with the coding, so I would like to take the opportunity to welcome Steve Kelly aboard the dev team.